elastic/rally/docs/adding_tracks.rst

 Sharing your track with others
 ------------------------------

 At the moment your track is only available on your local machine but maybe you want to share it with other people in your team.
 You can share the track itself in any way you want, e.g. you can check it into version control.
 However, you will most likely not want to commit the potentially huge data file.
 Therefore, you can expose the data via http (e.g. via S3) and Rally can download it from there.
-To make this work, you need to add an additional property ``data-url`` at the top-level of your ``track.json`` file which contains the URL from where to download your documents.
+To make this work, you need to add an additional property ``base-url`` for each document corpus which contains the URL from where to download your documents.
 Rally expects that the URL points to the parent path and will append the document file name automatically.

 It is also recommended that you compress your document corpus to save network bandwidth.
 We recommend to use bzip2 compression.
 You can create a compressed archive with the following command::